Minhaj-2003/Basic_Project/README.md

 # Basic_Project
-This is basic project using html css..
+This is basic project using html css.